 In 2018, Seipp’s great-great-great granddaughter began the process of resurrecting the Seipp’s brand and its beer.
 True story was hired to update the product logo, formal signature, and corporate seal for a contemporary, beer-savvy audience.

 A custom, low contrast script typeface was designed to withstand lo-fi printing on materials such as metal or cardboard.

 Bom Bolla was a Spanish-inspired Cava bar offering authentic pinxtos, montaditos and bocadillos in Chicago’s Wicker Park.

-For their decor, Bom Bolla mashed motifs from Spanish art with punk music circa 1977.
+For their decor, Bom Bolla mashed motifs from modern Spanish art with punk music circa 1977.

 True story designed Bom Bolla’s brand identity including logotype, signage and website.
 In addition, True story illustrated murals of Debbie Harry and Mick Jones that were hand-painted onto the tile walls by Right-Way.
 These murals became a favorite backdrop for visitors’ selfies and Instagram pics.

 Chicago’s Shattered Globe Theatre was started in 1991 by a small ensemble of committed artists and has since grown to more than 30 members.

 For 10 years, True story provided SGT with pro bono design services, including identity design, season campaign design, print advertising, posters and postcard design for 15 plays.